 On the 75 ha research area, all living and dead trees of dbh ≥ 10cm were censused in 1975, 1997, and 2008.
 In 2012, the 25 ha subplot (500 x 500 m) was installed following the ForestGEO protocol.
 In total, 60,112 standing stems ≥1 cm dbh were tagged, measured, identified, and mapped, representing 11 species.
 However, according to the basal area (BA) and counts (N) of living trees, the tree layer is dominated mainly by Fagus sylvatica L. (76% BA, 97% N), Picea abies L. (19% BA, 2% N) and Abies alba Mill.
 (5% BA, 0,1% N).
 Extensive, additional data on understory vegetation (including fungi and mosses), woody debris, tree uprooting events, windthrow pit-mound microtopography, soil physical and chemical characteristics, gap dynamics, tree regeneration, and dendrochronology (more than 2000 cores) has been collected.
 Also the soil depth and basement geomorphology has been measured by ground penetration radar at several points.
 Recent 3D stand structure of the plot was analyzed by terrestrial laser scanning on 6 ha.
 The detailed LiDAR data allows tree-level analysis using our specialized software 3D Forest.

 In 2016 an automated climate station was installed on the plot in a large canopy gap formed by the Kyrill windstorm.
 Actual as well as summary archive climate data of the plot may be observed on-line here.
 In the same year, 110 automated dendrobands were installed on the plot.
-The first complete re-census of the 25 ha ForestGEO plot is scheduled for 2017.
+The first complete re-census of the 25 ha ForestGEO plot occurred in 2017.
 For more information about Zofin Forest Dynamics Plot go here.